citp/privacy-policy-historical/p/pl/pla/planyo.com.md

-> *The following text is extracted and transformed from the planyo.com privacy policy that was archived on 2010-01-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20100123164127id_/http%3A//www.planyo.com/privacy.php) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the planyo.com privacy policy that was archived on 2011-06-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110623112754id_/http%3A//planyo.com/privacy.php) for the most accurate reproduction.*

 # Privacy

-Privacy

     Privacy Notice Table Of Contents:

     1. Our Commitment To Privacy